simonpotel/Ludoria-sclib/README.md

     net.register_callback(PacketType::WAIT_TURN, on_wait_turn);
 }
 ```

+## Results
 C++ makes callbacks easier to setup, and Hooks are easier to setup too if you inject code into game.
 This approach allows us to react to server actions, update the game state, and automate gameplay.

 > [!TIP]